ZhengtianZhu/Internet-Chat-Rooms-based-on-JAVA/README.md

 原文链接：https://blog.csdn.net/u014779536/article/details/115834445

-We use the socket to locate each client;
-We have a list to accomdate clients jdbc connects the local database to store the status of the client, like whether the client is online or has quitted.

-For the server,
-we use the following methods to read and write for the data stream. dis = new DataInputStream(socket.getInputStream());
-dos = new DataOutputStream(socket.getOutputStream());

-We use bConnected to judge whether a thread is alive at present.

 ## JDBC连接
 Server and client all need to connect to the database.
 They all need to register and connect, thus, TCP/IP has some function here, and we can easily understand why we need to write down those codes.  <br>